https://www.pinterest.com/ 300k Followers 100k Followers

 Aesthetics

-For many people, gear aesthetics contribute significantly to the experience.
+For many people, gear aesthetics contribute really to the experience.
 A bathrobe belt doesn't create the same psychological impact as a leather collar.

 Functionality